Who Was Thelma Todd?

 In August 1934, Todd opened a successful restaurant, Thelma Todd’s Sidewalk Cafe, at 17575 Pacific Coast Highway in the Pacific Palisades.
 Todd’s partner in this venture was her lover, director Roland West.
 West was the husband of silent movie star Jewel Carmen.
 Todd and West had met when he directed her in Corsair (1931).

-Todd’s husband Pat DiCicco (whom she was married to from 1932 to 1934) was a movie producer, as well as being a mob enforcer for crime boss Lucky Luciano, with whom Todd also reportedly had a tryst with.
+Todd’s husband, Pat DiCicco (whom she married from 1932 to 1934), was a movie producer and a mob enforcer for crime boss Lucky Luciano, with whom Todd reportedly had an affair.

 Roland West was no peach either.
 He was jealous, possessive, and had a volatile temper.
 This was not a winning combination by any means.
 Still, this was the kind of guy that Todd went for.
 The only thing she liked more than abusive men was possibly getting sloshed with a bottle of hooch.